 I've been quietly involved in OpenStack since before it had a name: people in the project who know me ask me interesting questions, and I give thoughtful answers.

-I have been on the board of some combination of open source non-profit foundations continuously every year since 2003, serving as president/chairman on three of the foundation boards.
-I have extensive familiarity with the "business" of an open source foundation, the role of an open source board member, and the intricate combination of perspectives, motivations, and expectations from individual developers, non-profit leadership, and sponsors, that make the open source collaboration model so successful, when woven together appropriately.
+I have been on the board of some combination of open source non-profit foundations continuously every year since 2003, serving as president/chair on four of the foundation boards.
+I am deeply familiar with the "business" of an open source foundation, the role of an open source board member, and the intricate combination of perspectives, motivations, and expectations from individual developers, non-profit leadership, and participating companies, that make the open source collaboration model so successful, when woven together appropriately.

-Good executive leadership is a balance, involving seeing the external environment and internal paths with the greatest chances of success, communicating those opportunities to people in a position to make them a reality, allocating resources to support the mission, and yet avoiding the temptation to micro-manage on execution.
-One good analogy might be a gardner who selects good soil in adequate sunlight, ensures a steady supply of water and fertilizer, and protects against insects or disease that might destroy the crop, without going over-the-top into Bonsai pruning that stunts growth.
+Good executive leadership is a balance, involving seeing the external environment and internal paths with the greatest chances of success, collaborating on exploring those opportunities with people in a position to make them a reality, allocating resources to support the mission, and yet avoiding the temptation to micro-manage on execution.

 Allison has already been nominated by: